-What’s the best way of cleaning a cast iron skillet?
-Why does bacon stick to cast iron skillet?
+What’s the best way to clean cast iron cookware?
+Why does bacon stick to your cast iron skillet?
 What’s the brown residue on the cast iron after cooking bacon?
 Could the brown residue be rust?
-Here’s what to know on cleaning cast iron skillets after cooking and how to get rid of hard burnt-on residue or rust.
+Here’s what to know on cleaning cast iron skillets and how to get rid of hard burnt-on residue or rust.

 How to clean a cast iron skillet after cooking?

-To clean a cast iron pan, allow it to cool and then add water to cover the crusty left-on bits.
-Leave for 15 mins or longer, and then hand-wash with warm water, mild detergent, and a stiff nylon brush with scraper.
-Dry well.
+How to clean a cast iron pan after cooking with it… in 4 steps: 1) allow it to cool.
+2) Cover the crusty bits stuck to the pan with water and let sit for 15 mins or longer.
+3) Scrub with warm water, mild detergent, and a stiff nylon brush and scraper.
+4) Dry well.

 For hard-to-move burnt-on residue (or rust), see my deep cleaning tips described below.